eclipse-edc/MinimumViableDataspace/README.md

 The MVD uses the default `EdcScopeToCriterionTransformer` to achieve this.
 It is recommended to implement a custom `ScopeToCriterionTransformer` for an actual production scenario.

+### 11. MVD Repository Structure

+- `README.md`: Provides an overview and instructions for running the demos.
+- `gradle/`: `libs.versions.toml` defines the versions and dependencies and plugins for the MVD
+- `deployment/`: Contains deployment/terraform scripts and configuration files
+  - `postman/`: Contains Postman collections and environment files for testing REST requests.
+  - `assets/`: Contains various assets like environment files (connector, identityhub, catalog) and issuer keys.
+  - `modules/`: terraform scripts for each deployed component
+- `extensions/`: Contains custom extensions required for the demo.
+  - `catalog-node-resolver/`:  is responsible for resolving participant information from DID documents.
+It includes the necessary logic to fetch and interpret DID documents to obtain participant details.
+  - `scope-mapping-functions/`: provides functions to map policy scopes to access tokens.
+It helps in converting scope strings into filter expressions that can be used to query for specific credentials in the database.
+  - `policy-evaluation-functions/`: includes functions to evaluate constraints in policies based on credentials.
+It ensures that the policies are correctly interpreted and enforced during data exchange.
+  - `did-example-resolver/`: This extension is used to resolve DIDs (Decentralized Identifiers) and manage the secrets associated with them.
+It includes functionality to handle private and public keys for participants, ensuring secure communication and data exchange.
+- `launchers/`: Contains the main entry points for different components.
+  - `catalog-server/`: launching the catalog server for the provider.
+The catalog server hosts a catalog that contains pointers to the provider's connectors, allowing consumers to discover available data assets.
+  - `controlplane/`: launching the control plane to manages the control logic for data exchange, including contract negotiation and policy enforcement.
+  - `dataplane/`: handles the actual data transfer - receiving data from the provider and making it available to the consumer.
+  - `identity-hub/`: launches the IdentityHub to manages Verifiable Credentials and participant contexts, ensuring secure authentication and authorization.
+  - `runtime-embedded/`: is a combined runtime that includes both the control plane and data plane.
+It is used for embedded deployments where both planes need to run together.
+  - `sts/`: launches the Secure Token Service (STS) for issuing and managing security tokens used for authentication and authorization.
+- `tests/`: end-to-end and performance tests
+- `resources`: diagrams and other resources
+- `config/`: Checkstyle
+- `.github/`: Actions and Workflows